abend0c1/pub/README.md

 The possibilities are fairly broad including:
 - Using a Bluetooth module to detect proximity of the button owner's mobile phone so that the USB button is only enabled when its owner is near.
 - Addition of an external EEPROM for extra keystroke capacity.
-- The one-button user interface will be improved to make it easier to use.
+- The one-button user interface could be improved to make it easier to use.

 Construction
 ------------